 If the sale of land and property rights for consideration does not occur in the implementation of economic activities and is carried out after the expiry of five years from the end of the calendar year in which the acquisition or construction took place, revenue from sale is not subject to personal income tax.

-In the case of sales of other goods, if it was completed before the expiry of six months from the end of the month during which the acquisition was made, then the revenue from sale is not subject to personal income tax.
+In the case of sales of other goods, if it was completed after the expiry of six months from the end of the month during which the acquisition was made, then the revenue from sale is not subject to personal income tax.

 Tax deductible costs

 Tax costs are costs incurred to achieve revenues.
 Be careful as not every form of PIT taxation allows costs to be taken in account when settling tax.